Saddleback Pass offers incredible views over Lake Louise in Banff National Park, Alberta, Canada.

 Mist in the valley to the east is gradually dissipating.

-The risk of cataracts can be nearly eliminated by lifelong practice of eye protection.
+The risk of cataracts can be substantially reduced and possibly nearly eliminated by lifelong practice of eye protection.

 An hour is required to reach the final approach to Saddleback Pass as the route curls around the east flank on the steep, snowbound ascent.
 An earlier start would have been beneficial because the warm sun on the open snow has eliminated the supportive crust and post holing is becoming progressively deeper on the struggle to the top.